 Practical application of content from class will also be supplemented with small group projects raising some type of poultry for a learning experience.
 Project birds will be raised throughout the course using practices discussed in lecture and marketed at the conclusion of the course.
-[Fall] [1 credits] Contact hours: 2
+[Fall] Applied Learning-Other [1 credits] [2 contact hour(s)]